functionally/kafka-device/ReadMe.md

 	cabal run kafka-device-keyboard -- keyboard-client localhost 9092 events keyboard

-The simple Kafka clietn that consumes events can be run, for example, as follows:
+The simple Kafka client that consumes events can be run, for example, as follows:

 	cabal run kafka-device -- consumer-client localhost 9092 events